It's All Politics

 Across Iowa, Gingrich Highlights His Experience As Poll Numbers Slip

-At every stop in Iowa, former House speaker Newt Gingrich touts his experience.
-He calls himself a "supply-side conservative" who worked with Ronald Reagan in the 80's and again as House speaker in the 90's to revive the economy.
+Across Iowa, Gingrich has been stressing his economic experience, calling himself a "supply-side conservative" who worked with Ronald Reagan in the 1980's and again as House speaker in the 1990's to revive the economy.

 A Time/CNN poll out on Wednesday showed Gingrich down to 14 percent support among likely Republican caucus-goers in Iowa, a state he once lead, trailing Romney, Texas Rep. Ron Paul and now even former Pennsylvania Sen. Rick Santorum.

-On Thursday, Gingrich was continuing his bus tour of the state with stops scheduled in Sioux City, Storm Lake, Denison and Carroll.
+On Thursday, Gingrich was continuing his bus tour of the state with stops scheduled in Storm Lake, Denison and Carroll.